15 Tips for Getting Book Publicity

 But what if you actually mailed a letter, and hand addressed it?
 How many hand-addressed letters do you think the average producer or editor gets a day?
 Probably not many.
 A hand-addressed envelope is very likely to be opened, and your pitch may actually be read!

-Here’s another insider tip: instead of mailing a copy of your book to media, send it via FedEx or UPS.
+Here’s another insider tip: instead of mailing a copy of your book to the media, send it via FedEx or UPS.
 Almost everyone opens these.

 14. Set Realistic Expectations